celluloid/reel/README.md

 See the Webmachine documentation for further information

-### "Bare metal" Ruby API
+### Ruby API

 Reel also provides a "bare metal" API which was used in the benchmarks above.
-Here's an example of using it:
+Here are some examples:

+#### Block Form

+Reel lets you pass a block to initialize which receives connections:

 ```ruby
 require 'reel'